ppkehl/pedrokehl-2022/_data/content/blog/2022-08-04T22-58-14--building-a-website-with-astro-frameworks-and-services.en.md

 ## "Serverless" Hosting: Netlify

 I stayed between Netlify and Vercel to host the site.
 Netlify had the CMS authentication gateway facility, which works without any additional configuration.
-Vercel has an analytics part that it wanted to explore.
+Vercel has an analytics part that I wanted to explore.
 I ended up opting for Netfly for the convenience.
 It also offers a very simple way to create contact forms in a Jamstack environment (although I eventually opted for a more agnostic solution using [Web3Forms](https://web3forms.com/)).

-For the images, I chose [Cloudinary](https://cloudinary.com/), a service that manages, formats and delivers objects via CDN, and integrates masterfully with Netlify CMS.
+For the images, I chose [Cloudinary](https://cloudinary.com/), a service that manages, transforms and delivers objects via CDN, and integrates masterfully with Netlify CMS.

 The project repository is on GitHub.